CHAPTER 13

 (c) all subsequent adjustments shall be calculated using two-year periods, each period beginning November 1, and shall take effect on January 1 of the year immediately following the end of the two-year period;

-(d) the United States shall notify the other Parties of the adjusted threshold values no later than December 16 of the year before the adjustment takes effect; and
+(d) the United States shall notify the other Party of the adjusted threshold values no later than December 16 of the year before the adjustment takes effect; and

 T 0 x (1+ pi i ) = T 1